idun-corp/Idun-Examples/ProptechOS-Edge-Interface/README.md

 			"actuatorId":"79190645-19ec-4c46-9f25-191639663730",
 			"actuationCommandId":"3cf655ee-4d35-4f00-90f1-c2edd9495c42",
 			"responseCode":"success",
-			"actuationResponseTime":"2020-05-14T12:53:31.5747577Z"}]
+			"actuationResponseTime":"2020-05-14T12:53:31.5747577Z"
     }
   ]
 }
 ```

-Incoming message is the RealEsateCore message that we have received from ProptechOS, and Sending actuation response is the message that goes back to ProptechOS to inform that actuation was successful.
+Incoming ActuationCommand message is the RealEsateCore cloud-to-edge message that we have received from ProptechOS, and Sending ActuationResponse is the edge-to-cloud message that goes back to ProptechOS informing that actuation was successful.

 The last check that can be done to verify that actuation flow is successful is to repeat the “ProptechOS receiving observations” step.
 You should see in the observations value the same as you have set in the actuation value field.